StarPlayrX/bigmac/README.md

 # 🍔 Big Mac 2

-#### We are keeping a close watch on latebloom.kext.
-We will add it when it's out of beta.
+#### We are keeping a close watch on the latebloom.kext.
+We add support for it when it is out of beta.

 #### For hobbyists who want to run macOS Big Sur or macOS Monterey on Unsupported Mac hardware.